ibexa/documentation-developer/docs/administration/project_organization/bundle_extension/create_bundle.md

 Next, click **Create repository**.

 ![GitHub template](bundle_github_template.png)

-Once the repository is created, a workflow starts which generates a bundle structure.
+Once the repository is created, a workflow starts and generates the bundle structure.

 Vendor namespace is generated from the orgnization name.
 Package and bundle name inherits from repository name.
 ### Bundle directory structure

 Generated bundle consists of the following structure: